VRSG's Core Image Generator Features

-As an image generator, MetaVR™ Virtual Reality Scene Generator™ (VRSG™) supports the features that are typically required for flight training, driving simulations, locomotive simulators, and many other applications.
+MetaVR Virtual Reality Scene Generator™ (VRSG™) supports the typical features required for image generators used in flight, ground vehicle, and infantry training simulators, and many other applications.
 Image generators are typically driven by users’ simulator host model, such as a flight model.
-As an image generator, VRSG renders the virtual world as it is specified by host parameters such as location and field-of-view.
+VRSG renders a virtual world as it is specified by host parameters such as location and field-of-view.

 VRSG supports full-featured light points; processing runs entirely in vertex shader programs downloaded to the graphics chipset, providing exceptional performance.
 VRSG light points were developed with input from subject matter experts, such as commercial and military pilots.

 All light points, including directional light points with unique per FOV edge attenuation behavior, run entirely in the vertex shader, providing exceptional performance.
 Light point features include: